GWilloughby99/GWilloughby99.github.io/Examples.md

 ---
 layout: page
 title: Examples
-subtitle: Latest bits of work
+subtitle: A selection of graphics and maps
 ---
 # Huffington Post